chimera-linux/cports/Packaging.md

   not a part of the SPDX license expression specification, it can be used to cover e.g. dual license software with a custom and standard license via something like `custom:foo OR BSD-3-Clause`.
 Metapackages should always use license `custom:meta`.
-Packages with custom licenses should use `custom:packagename`, and properly install the license.
+Public domain packages should always use `custom:none`.
+Packages that have some custom license should use `custom:packagename`, and properly install the license.
 The license is inherited into all subpackages, and subpackages are allowed to set it themselves.
 * `pkgname` *(str)* The primary package name, must match template name.